xishantingyu/SESE/day7/Peopleware.md

 	SEVEN FALSE HOPES OF SOFTWARE MANAGEMENT

-	-	There is some new trick you've missed that could send pro- ductivity soaring.
+	-	There is some new trick you've missed that could send productivity soaring.
 	-	Other managers are getting gains of one hundred percent or two hundred percent or more!
 	-	Technology is moving so swiftly that you're being passed by.
 	-	Changing languages will give you huge gains.